 So I’ll keep going back to basics, and delve a bit more into the mystical side of life.
 I’ll keep you posted!
 Not on social media, of course. but by ‘old school’ email, if you care to reach out.

 The real world is really beautiful, and life has so much more to offer than the ‘virtual’ life of a screen.

 That conclusion I have already made for sure.

 Thank you for reading.
 On a screen, that is.
 Ha!
 The irony!

 Sending you love and peace wherever you are.

-Have you ever given up social media?
+I quit social media.
+But could you?
 We’d love to hear from you in the comments, below!

 Eleni’s inquisitive mind, passion for people and her life quest for the meaning of life led her to travel to over 45 countries, earn multiple degrees, explore multi-faceted career paths, and learn five languages.
 Eleni is of Greek-Dutch origin.
 She is a women’s life coach, branding consultant, website developer and writer.
 Eleni doesn’t have a career, she has a mission; a devotion to assist women in rediscovering their own light and helping them to create a life and business that feels true to themselves.
 You can find her at www.elenimeraki.com and www.gutsandtales.com

 - 7 Tips For How To Decorate A Tiny Home - Apr 2, 2021